 First, a VPN server must be configured.
 Once that’s done, users should be able to connect to this VPN server when they are out of the office.
 They need to use a VPN client to make a connection to this VPN server.
 Once a VPN connection has been successfully made, the users’ computers are now considered part of the private network as though they are in the office in person.

 Types of VPN

 The above describes a remote access VPN which allows a remote employee to work as though he or she is in the office.
 Nowadays the remote employee just connects to the VPN server using whatever free or public WIFI he or she can find.
 Before the wide availability of WIFI hotspots, the employee would have had to use a modem to dial into a modem attached to the VPN server.

 Another type is called the site to site VPN.
-Site here refers to a private network in a specific geographical location.
+The site here refers to a private network in a specific geographical location.
 When you have 2 branches of your company located far from each other, it does not make sense to lay cables to hook up the 2 private networks.
-With site to site VPN, each branch will have their own Internet access and then a VPN connection is used to link the 2 sites.
+With site to site VPN, each branch will have its own Internet access and then a VPN connection is used to link the 2 sites.
 Now you have a huge private network that spans a large geographical distance.